Vanuatu: Religion

 Christianity is the predominant religion in Vanuatu, consisting of several denominations.
-About one-third of the population belongs to the Presbyterian Church in Vanuatu, making Vanuatu the most Presbyterian country in the world.
-Roman Catholic and Anglican are other common denominations, each claiming about 15% of the population.
-As of 2010, 1.4% of the people of Vanuatu are members of the Bahá’í Faith, making Vanuatu the 6th most Bahá’í country in the world.
+About one-third of the population belongs to the Presbyterian Church in Vanuatu, Roman Catholic and Anglican are other common denominations, each claiming about 15% of the population.
+According to its 2022 facts and statistics, 3.6% of the population belongs to the Church of Jesus Christ of Latter-day Saints, with a countrywide membership of over 11,000.
+As of 2010, 1.4% of the people of Vanuatu are members of the Baháʼí Faith, making Vanuatu the 6th most Baháʼí country in the world.
 The less significant groups are the Seventh-day Adventist Church, the Church of Christ, Neil Thomas Ministries (NTM), Jehovah's Witnesses, and others.
 In 2007, Islam in Vanuatu was estimated to consist of about 200 converts.

 Because of the modern goods that the military in the Second World War brought with them when they came to the islands, several cargo cults developed.
-Many died out, but the John Frum cult on Tanna is still large, and has adherents in the parliament.
+Many died out, but the John Frum cult on Tanna is still large, namely in the village of Lamakara, and has adherents in the parliament.
 Also on Tanna is the Prince Philip Movement, which reveres the United Kingdom's Prince Philip.
 Villagers of the Yaohnanen tribe believed in an ancient story about the pale-skinned son of a mountain spirit venturing across the seas to look for a powerful woman to marry.
 Prince Philip, having visited the island with his new wife Queen Elizabeth II, fit the description exactly and is therefore revered as a god around the isle of Tanna.
 After Philip died, an anthropologist familiar with the group, said that after their period of mourning the group would probably transfer their veneration to King Charles III, who had visited Vanuatu in 2018 and met with some of the tribal leaders.